EdDataScienceEES/tutorial-kingakaszap/tutorial/tutorial.md

 <img src="barplot_richness.png" alt="image" width="450"/>
 </p>

 With only 4 sites, a barplot is not much different from the dataframe in terms of visualisation - however, it would show be more if we were working with larger datasets, containing, let's say, 100 sites.
 Remember that the aim of this tutorial is just to introduce you to exploring community composition - hence why our dataset is simple and small!
+Also, it's kind of amazing how `ggplot` can make and customize plots from basically nothing.
+If you are also fascinated by `ggplot`, check out [this](https://ourcodingclub.github.io/tutorials/datavis/) coding club tutorial on making beautiful figures!

-Let's save our plot - we can also do this with code using `ggsave` and entering the folder within the working directory we want to save it to.
+For now, let's save our plot - we can also do this with code using `ggsave` and entering the folder within the working directory we want to save it to.

 ``` r
 ggsave(barplot_richness, file="background/barplot_richness.png", width= 6, height=6)